-This Remuneration Committee Annual Report to the University Board is presented in accordance with the requirements of the Committee of University Chairs' (CUC's) Higher Education Senior Staff Remuneration Code vi.
-To present an Annual Remuneration (November 2021) ("the Code") and the accompanying guidance.
+This Remuneration Committee Annual Report to the University Board is presented in accordance with the requirements of the Committee of University Chairs' (CUC's, Higher Education Senior Staff Remuneration Code (November 2021) ("the Code") and the accompanying guidance.

-This report covers the financial year 1st August 2021 to 31st July 2022 and any significant events up to the date of the circulation of the report to the Board.
+This report covers the financial year 1 August 2022 to 31st July 2023 and any significant events up to the date of the circulation of the report to the Board.

-The Responsibilities of the Remuneration Committee
+The responsibilities of the Remuneration Committee